Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 "Cymru am byth" (Wales forever)

-Happy St. David's Day!
-Wales is a country rich in symbolism, with each emblem carrying its own unique history and significance.
-The red dragon of Wales has its origins shrouded in mythology, famously appearing on the national flag and emblematic of the country's fierce independence and ancient Celtic roots.
-The leek, an emblem of Welsh pride, dates back to the 6th century when, according to legend, St. David advised Welsh soldiers to wear leeks on their helmets in a battle against the Saxons to distinguish themselves from the enemy, leading to a decisive victory!
-Similarly, the daffodil, which blooms around St. David's Day in early March, became a national symbol in the 19th century for its resemblance to the leek and its vibrant, springtime bloom, symbolizing new beginnings.
-St. David himself, the patron saint of Wales, is celebrated for his piety and miracles, with his feast day, March 1st, marked by the wearing of leeks and daffodils.
-In some Welsh regiments, soldiers even eat a raw leek on St David's Day! 🌱 🐉 🏴
+Happy St. David’s Day with a tartan that colour embeds the rich symbolism of the land of Wales!
+The red dragon, a creature of legend, proudly graces the national flag, representing the country's fierce independence and deep Celtic heritage.
+The leek, a symbol of Welsh pride, traces its origins to the 6th century when, according to legend, St. David urged Welsh soldiers to wear leeks on their helmets during battle against the Saxons—helping them distinguish friend from foe and secure a decisive victory.
+The daffodil, which bursts into bloom around St. David’s Day in early March, emerged as a national symbol in the 19th century, its bright petals echoing the leek’s legacy while signifying renewal and fresh beginnings.
+St. David himself, Wales’ beloved patron saint, is honored for his devotion and miracles, with his feast day, March 1st, celebrated through the wearing of leeks and daffodils.
+In a time-honored tradition, some Welsh regiments even mark the occasion by eating a raw leek! 💚 🤍 ❤️ 🌱🐉 🏴

 For Saint David's Day, patron saint of Wales, we have "Brithwe Dewi Sant (Welsh)" tartan."
 Brithwe' is the Welsh for a coloured fabric.